High Speed Rail (fantasy transit)

 I include High Speed Rail (HSR) in my fantasy transit plan because it serves a transit function.
 This line, which in some circles is being considered for part of the real-life-proposed Chicago Hub Network, would connect downtown Minneapolis and the Minneapolis-St Paul and Rochester airports via high-speed rail, and would continue beyond Rochester to southern Wisconsin and Chicago, offering an alternative to the 7-hour-excluding-traffic drive or 1-hour-with-potential-delays airplane flight.
 The basis behind my HSR alignment is the "Rochester Rail Link Feasibility Study" completed in early 2003, which examined various speed and alignment options for a combined freight/passenger line between the two airports.

 For the purposes of my fantasy system, this line would be an overall 150 MPH line, upgradeable to 185+ MPH in the future.
-The real life studies are considering beginning the line at either St. Paul's Union Depot or at the Minneapolis-St. Paul International Airport.
-Though a connection north of the airport is very unlikely (even more unlikely than the possibility of the Chicago Hub Network actually getting built), I begin this HSR line in downtown Minneapolis at my idea of the Minneapolis Downtown Intermodal station (what in real life will be the connection between the Northstar commuter line and the Hiawatha/Central LRT lines at the new Twins stadium).
+The real life studies are considering beginning the line at either St. Paul's Union Depot (hereafter called Union Station) or at the Minneapolis-St. Paul International Airport.
+My initial idea on this line used the latter, with a connection north of the airport to downtown Minneapolis generally along the Hiawatha corridor.
+This current rendition of my high-speed rail idea also begins in downtown Minneapolis, but also goes through downtown St. Paul instead of through the airport area.

 East of the Rochester Airport, the line crosses over US 63, then follows the north side of I-90 eastward to where the I-90 median widens on the descent into the Mississippi River valley (about a mile east of Exit 266/Winona CSAH 12).
 Here, the line is on its own descent into the valley, crossing under I-90, then following just inside (to the left) of the eastbound I-90 lanes.
 About 3/4 mile west of the I-90/US 14/61 merge, the line splits off the eastbound lanes, crossing over the westbound I-90 lanes, US 14/61, Old Hwy 61, the CP rail tracks, and the main channel of the Mississippi River.
 The line then island-hops southeastward along the east side of the river's main channel and across Lake Onalaska to French Island ("West La Crosse"), where the line turns south and has a station in front of the La Crosse Airport terminal.